Architecture overview¶

 - API surface - what the CLI, portal, and integrations call

 The Platform never touches Azure directly.
-Anything that requires creating or destroying infrastructure routes through bcdock-infra.
+Anything that requires creating or destroying infrastructure routes through the Infrastructure API.

 Owns the how: